woodybury/daisyCam/README.md

 ![ daisy the dog ](https://raw.githubusercontent.com/WoodburyShortridge/daisyCam/master/client/src/imgs/mouse.png)

-A Node.js server for Raspberry Pi camera stream with React.js font-end built for Daisy the dog
+A Node.js server for Raspberry Pi camera stream with React.js font-end built for Daisy the dog.

+Including a tensorflow classifier for daisy detection from raspi camera.
+See `/tensorflow`

 ## Need